Lazy

 veclhadamardmin(*vs, key=None)

-Return the elementwise minimum of vectors.
+Return the elementwise minimum.

 Source code in vector\lazy\elementwise.py